frederic-bonjour/A-Kind-of-Magic-with-AngularJS/README.md

 ## Prerequisites

-* Download jQuery 1.10
+* jQuery 1.10
-* Download Twitrer Bootstrap 3
+* Twitrer Bootstrap 3
-* Download AngularJS 1.2
+* AngularJS 1.2
+* Font Awesome 4

-... and place them in the `lib` directory.
+Place these great libraries in the `lib` directory.